Read summaries of individual BIIJ session, organized thematically, and download them as PDFs.

-Funding for BIIJ 2013 was provided by the Rice Family Foundation and the David Berg Foundation.
-Past sources of funding for the BIIJ have included the JEHT Foundation and the MacArthur Foundation.
+Funding for BIIJ 2015 was provided by the Rice Family Foundation and the Louis D. Brandeis Legacy Fund for Social Justice.
+Past sources of funding for the BIIJ have included the David Berg Foundation, the JEHT Foundation and the MacArthur Foundation.

 For more information about the Brandeis Institute for International Judges (BIIJ), contact Leigh Swigart.